ACCESS-NRI/ACCESS-OM2/CONTRIBUTING.md

 These `spack env`s are of the form `access-om2-VERSION-BUILD`, such as `access-om2-2024_02_1-3` for the 3rd commit in the PR for `access-om2` version `2024.02.1`.

-These ephemeral `spack env`s are removed upon merging of the pull request, where the proper deployment is then done.
+These ephemeral `spack env`s are removed upon closing of the pull request, where the proper deployment is then done if the PR is merged.